Two-Level Type Theory and Applications

 It is easy to see that those definitions make $Y^{(n+1)}$ into a diagram that extends $Y^{(n)}$ to objects of rank $n+1$.
-We can also extend $i^{(n)}$ by defining $i^{(n+1)}_x$ to be the embedding of $X_x$ into the mapping cocylinder $Y^{(n+1)}_x$, which is an equivalence by lemma \ref{lem:mapping-cocylinder}.
+We can also extend $i^{(n)}$ by defining $i^{(n+1)}_x$ to be the embedding of $X_x$ into the mapping cocylinder $Y^{(n+1)}_x$, which is anodyne by \cref{lem:mapping-cocylinder}.

 Similarly, we define $p^{(n+1)}_x$ to be the composition of the projection from the mapping cocylinder with the map $L \times_{M_x^Z} Z_x \to Z_x$ defined above.
 The fact that $p^{(n+1)}$ is a Reedy fibration follows immediately from the construction, since $L$ is exactly the matching object of $Y^{(n+1)}$ at $x$.